-Personal Compute resources are single-node clusters (that is, “clusters” with no workers and with Spark running in local mode).
+Personal Compute resources are single-node clusters (i.e., “clusters” with no workers and with Spark running in local mode).

-They use the Single user cluster access mode and are Unity Catalog-compatible.
+They use the Single User access access mode and are Unity Catalog-compatible.

 The runtime is set to use the latest version of the Databricks Runtime for Machine Learning.